 Design Baroque images in your browser with Morphic's Baroque AI image generator.
-Generate Baroque compositions like a candlelit cardholder caught mid-deal in a smoky tavern, a swirling altarpiece of saints rising through a torn ceiling, or a low-angle portrait of a duelist with the sword catching a single rim light, and pair every piece with the Style Transfer workflow to keep the chiaroscuro intensity and ochre-and-bitumen palette consistent across the series.
-Animate any still with the Image to Video tool.
+Create a candlelit card player in a smoky tavern or a duelist lit by a single rim light, hold the chiaroscuro with Style Transfer, then animate any still with Image to Video.

 Baroque subjects you can paint